 Integration details page

 Return to the Adobe IMS Technical Account Configuration page that you left open previously.
 In the upper-right corner of the page, click Next to open the Account page in the Adobe IMS Technical Account Configuration window.

-(If you accidently closed the page earlier, return to AEM author, then click Tools > Security > Adobe IMS Configurations.
+(If you closed the page earlier, return to Experience Manager author, then click Tools > Security > Adobe IMS Configurations.
 Click Create.
 In the Cloud Solution drop-down list, select Experience Platform Launch.
 In the Certificate drop-down list, select the name of the previously created certificate.

 Adobe IMS Technical Account Configuration - Certificate page

 The Account page has five fields that require you to fill out using information from the Integration details page from the previous step.